 That's not surprising.

 Not that long ago (1989) we were under Russian occupation, Everyday life in communist Poland was hard and people were poor as hell.

 Fortunately, this has all ended and now Poland is fast-growing country with booming economy and standard of living getting better every year.

 Actually, there are many reasons one would like to visit Poland.
 Interesting cities.
 Beautiful mountains, lakes and seashore.
 Low prices.
 No terrorist attacks.

-So, if you decided to travel to Poland, make sure you go to the South of the country - there are lots of fantastic places to visit.
+So, if you decided to explore our amazing country, make sure you go to the southern Poland - there are lots of fantastic places to visit.